Thursday, August 25, 2011

 It is so very easy to get lost in the warrens that are the Hutongs

-Being early I stopped at a cafe, Grandmas Kitchen, for apple pie and coffee . . . .
+Being early I stopped at a cafe, Grandmas Kitchen, for apple pie and coffee.
 Yah!, not your usual Chinese fair, but something left over from the French, which I certainly appreciated .

-Finaly I arrive at the door for The Hutong cooking and art centre.
+Finally I arrive at the door for The Hutong cooking and art center.
 A place founded by creative Australians who live in Beijing.
-There were a dozen individuals all from varied backgounds . . . there were easels, a generous supply of great paper, charcoal and a male model from Finland. . . .
-(He looked awfully familiar, but as he was naked I was not about to ask if we had met before .
-I think he may have modeled at BIA in Brisbane?)
-Oh! and red wine, juice and lots of talking.
+There were a dozen individuals all from varied backgrounds.
+There were easels, a generous supply of great paper, charcoal and a male model from Finland.
+(He looked awfully familiar, but as he was naked I was not about to ask if we had met before.)

 The time went all too quickly.
 9.30pm arrived and I was just feeling like I was finding my stride.

-Now i was filled with trepidation . . . it was dark and I had to find my way out of the maze.
+Now I was filled with trepidation . . . it was dark and I had to find my way out of the maze.

-Looking hesitant, yet again! a young English girl took pity on me and offered to walk me back to the main street.
+Looking hesitant, yet again! a young girl took pity on me and offered to walk me back to the main street.
 (I am so very thankful to all the generous souls I have encountered during my stay.
 I would have been so lost without them)

-Standing on the side of the main crossroad I was not sure which way I was ment to go . . . so my beautiful young companion hailed me a cab, told the driver my address and waved me goodbye.
+Standing on the side of the main crossroad I was not sure which way I was meant to go . . . so my beautiful young companion hailed me a cab, told the driver my address and waved me goodbye.
 Thankyou, thankyou, thankyou!

-Arriving at my apartment complex, I did my nighttime shopping for water, fruit and bread, had an evening meal of pumpkin deep fried in egg white (like sweet chips with a crisp tempura coating), a mango smoothy . . . then made my way to my apartment.
+Arriving at my apartment complex, I did my nighttime shopping for water, fruit and bread, had an evening meal of pumpkin deep fried in egg white (like sweet chips with a crisp tempura coating), a mango smoothie . . . then made my way to my apartment.

 It was a great introduction that confirmed my passion to draw.
-Once I reached my apartment I sat down and emailed to make further bookings. . . .

 Hutongs, Smog and People

-While Brianna is in North Korea I decided I would take myself off to explore some of the areas close to our apartment, (thus avoiding the long taxi drives in bad traffic, with the possibility of a driver that wants to make a wee bit more money, taking me on a very long, long drive) Even with these limitations I have found some gorgeous parks, great shopping and stepping off the main roads, a maze of Hutongs.
+While Brianna is in North Korea I decided I would take myself off to explore some of the areas close to our apartment, (thus avoiding the long taxi drives in bad traffic, with the possibility of a driver that wants to make a wee bit more money, taking me on a very long, long, long drive)

 Shopping . . . .all the Big Brand Names